nthansen/FileSystem/readme.txt

 Opens the file specified using the given fileName and mode (where "r" = ready only, "w" = write only, "w+" = read/write, "a" = append), and it will allocate a new file descriptor(fd).
 A new file is created if it does not exist in the mode "w", "w+" or "a".
 SysLib.open will return -1 as an error value if the file does not exist in the mode "r".
 File descriptors 0, 1, and 2 are reserved as the standard input, output, and error, and therefore a newly opened file will receive a new descriptor numbered in the range between 3 and 31.
 If the calling thread's user file descriptor table is full, SysLib.open should return the error value.
 The seek pointer is initialized to zero in the mode "r", "w", and "w+", whereas initialized at the end of the file in the mode "a".

 3.	int read( int fd, byte buffer[] );
-Starting at seek pointerís position, it will read bytes up to buffer.length from the file indicated by fd.
+Starting at seek pointer‚Äôs position, it will read bytes up to buffer.length from the file indicated by fd.
 If bytes remaining between the current seek pointer and the end of file are less than buffer.length, SysLib.read reads as many bytes as possible, putting them into the beginning of buffer.
 It increments the seek pointer by the number of bytes to have been read.
 Returns number of bytes if success, otherwise -1 one for error.

 4.	int write( int fd, byte buffer[] );
-Starting at seek pointerís position, it will write the contents of buffer to the file indicated by fd.
+Starting at seek pointer‚Äôs position, it will write the contents of buffer to the file indicated by fd.
 The operation may overwrite existing data in the file and/or append to the end of the file.
 SysLib.write increments the seek pointer by the number of bytes to have been written.
 Returns number of bytes if success, otherwise -1 one for error.

 5.	int seek( int fd, int offset, int whence );
 User will not be able to set the seek pointer at any negative value or beyond the file size. these positions will automatically be adjusted to the beginning or end of the file respectively but will still be considered success.
 Other updates of the seek pointer corresponding to fd are as following: